ashx3/insurance_premium_prediction/README.md

 - KNN

 ### 5. Model Selection :
-Tested all the models and using the evaluation metrics i.e. RMSE & R-squared, the best performing model was picked for model deployment.
+Evaluated all the models using performance metrics such as Root Mean Squared Error (RMSE) and R-squared, and selected the best-performing model for deployment.

 ### 6. Web Application & Deployment :
-Created a web application using streamlit API that takes all the necessary inputs from the user & shows the output.
-Then deployed project on the Heroku Platform.
+Developed a web application using the Streamlit API to take user inputs and display the predicted output.

 ## Conclusion
-This system shows us that the different techniques that are used in order to estimate the how much amount of premium required on the basis of individual health situation.
-It shows how a smoker and non-smokers are affecting the amount of premium, also significant differences between male and female expenses.
-After using different regressors for prediction, Gradient Boosting turned out to be best working model for this problem in terms of the accuracy.
-Our predictions help user to know how much amount of medical expenses need to be paid if they were to buy an insurance premium and also helps the healthcare organizations to charge insurance premium on basis of their current health situation.
+The system demonstrates the utilization of various techniques to estimate the premium amount based on an individual's health condition.
+It evaluates the impact of factors such as smoking habits and gender on the premium amount.
+By employing different regression models for prediction, Gradient Boosting emerged as the most accurate model for this task.
+Our predictions provide users with insights into the expected medical expenses required for purchasing insurance premium and also assist healthcare organizations in determining insurance charges based on an individual's current health condition.
+This solution aims to offer transparency and informed decision-making for both individuals and healthcare providers in the insurance domain.

 # Helper
-In this repository, we have performed the end to end Exploratory Data Analysis and identified the characteristics of the insurance holders, trained the model using different regression models and then picking the model with good accuracy.
-Later on, we have created a web application using streamlit API that takes all the necessary inputs from the user & shows the output.
-And then deploying the project on the Heroku Platform.

-### 🟢 For EDA, please refer to : Insurance_Premium_Prediction_EDA.ipynb
+This project consists of three main components(jupyter notebooks):

+### 🟢 Exploratory Data Analysis (EDA):
+The notebook __"Insurance_Premium_Prediction_EDA.ipynb"__ contains the code for exploring the dataset using libraries like pandas, numpy, matplotlib, and seaborn.
+Various graphs and visualizations have been plotted to gain insights into the dependent and independent features.
-### 🟢 For Model Building, please refer to : Insurance_Premium_Prediction_Model Building.ipynb
+### 🟢 Model Building:
+In the notebook __"Insurance_Premium_Prediction_Model Building.ipynb"__ different regression models including Linear Regression, Decision Tree, Random Forest, Gradient Boosting, and KNN, have been trained on the data.
+The notebook demonstrates the process of data preprocessing, feature engineering, model training, and evaluation using metrics such as RMSE and R-squared.
+The best-performing model is selected for further use.
-### 🟢 For Model Deployment, please enter this link : https://ashx3-insurance-premium-prediction.streamlit.app
+### 🟢 Model Deployment:
+The project is deployed as a web application using the streamlit API.
+You can access the application by visiting the link: __https://ashx3-insurance-premium-prediction.streamlit.app__ The web application allows users to input relevant information and obtain predictions on the required medical expenses and insurance premium based on their health data.

+This project offers a complete data science workflow, from initial data exploration to model training and ultimately presenting predictions through an intuitive web application.

 # How to start and use streamlit?